physiatry/physiatry.github.io/index.md

 utilizing clinical informatics to create data-driven, financially informed strategies.
 Dr. Shoval is known for inspiring others with a clear vision, fostering inclusive cultures of purpose, and leveraging emerging technologies to craft innovative and impactful solutions.
-She is currently seeking further certification in clinical informatics.

 Academically, Dr. Shoval has published book chapters and online medical resources, includingMedlink, 12 peer-reviewed manuscripts, and